HOPLAB-LBP/hoplab-wiki/docs/research/fmri/analysis/fmri-glm.md

 #### Smoothing your files

 Smoothing is a pre-processing step that fMRIPrep does not take care of.
 We hence need to begin by smoothing our brain data.
 You can do this within SPM.
-Begin by opening the SPM GUI by running `spm fmri` in the command window of MatLab, and clicking `Smooth`.
+After making sure you have [SPM installed](./fmri-setup-env.md/#spm), begin by opening the SPM GUI by running `spm fmri` in the command window of MatLab, and clicking `Smooth`.

 **TODO:**_Give more instructions on how to run the smoothing function, including which parameters to use_.